 Self-insured plan.
 Under this type of plan, employers directly assume the major cost of health insurance for their employees.
 Some self-insured plans bear the entire risk.
 Other self-insured plans insure against large claims through the purchase of stop-loss coverage.
 Some self-insured plans contract with insurance carriers or third-party administrators for claims processing and other administrative services; other self-insured plans are self-administered.

 Administrative services only (ASO).
 Under this type of plan, a third party disburses the employer's funds to pay claims and handle other administrative details.

 Insured plan.
 In an insured plan, the employer contracts with another organization to assume financial responsibility for the costs of enrollees' medical claims.

 Well baby care.
 A well baby care benefit provides for preventive doctors' visits for children 2 years of age and younger.
 The benefit includes preventive pediatric care, routine pediatric care, and routine pediatric immunizations.
 Care immediately after the birth of the child is not included.

 Prescription drug plans provide coverage for outpatient prescription drugs.
 Prescription drugs dispensed during a hospital stay are covered as hospital miscellaneous charges.

 Name-brand drugs.
 These are drugs that once were, or still are, under patents.

 Generic drugs.
-These are drugs that are not under any patents.
-Once a drug’s patent has expired, some plans provide more generous coverage for same-formula generic drugs than for name-brand drugs; the practice is adopted as a cost containment measure.
+These are drugs that are not under patent.
+Once a drug's patent has expired, some plans provide more generous coverage for same-formula generic drugs than for name-brand drugs; the practice is adopted as a cost containment measure.